Skip to main content

 Guide

-What QuickTime Can Do
+What Can QuickTime Actually Do for Screen Recording?

 • Record full screen or a selected area

-• Basic trim (beginning and end only)
+• Basic trim at the beginning and end only

-• Export as MOV
+• Export as MOV format

 1. No Editing Tools